RayLabz/Firestorm/README.md

 # Firestorm

-<p style="font-size: large; font-weight: lighter">An object-oriented data access API and ORM tool for Google's Firestore</p>
+<p style="font-size: large; font-weight: lighter">An object-oriented data access API and ORM tool for Google's Firestore and Realtime Database</p>

 <p style="text-align: justify">
-Firestorm is an object-oriented data management API and ORM tool for Google's Firestore.It enables developers to create applications that utilize Firestore's capabilities by interacting with it in an object-oriented manner.
-Firestorm uses standardized functions and complements the full flexibility of Google's Firestore API.
-It organizes classes as Firestore collections and objects of these classes as documents in these collections.
+Firestorm is an object-oriented data management API and ORM tool for Google's Firestore and Realtime Database.
+It enables developers to create applications that utilize database capabilities by interacting with them in an object-oriented manner.
+Firestorm uses standardized functions and complements the Firestore and Realtime Database APIs.
 Its aims are to reduce code, improve its readability, and support Rapid Application Development.
 </p>

 <p>
- Firestorm is currently available as a <b>Java</b> library, with current development expanding it to <b>Dart and Flutter</b>.
+ Firestorm is currently available for <b>Java</b> & <b>Dart and Flutter</b>.
 </p>

 <div style="text-align: center;">